Florence Parry Heide: Early life

-Personal life

-Heide was the mother of five children, including authors Judith Heide Gilliland and Roxanne Heide Pierce, with whom she co-wrote several other books.
+Her five children include authors Judith Heide Gilliland and Roxanne Heide Pierce, with whom she co-wrote several other books.
 She had eight grandchildren and four great-grandchildren.

+Writing career

+Her first book, Maximilian, was published in 1967.
+She published more than 100 books for children and youth – from picture books to adolescent novels – and several collections of poetry.
+She collaborated with Sylvia Van Clief to write hundreds of songs and several books.